How to Prevent Ransomware Attacks: Tips to Protect Your Data

 If you have a reliable backup and data recovery system in place, your IT professional can probably restore your files and computer back to a previous save point within an hour or two.

-Here are 6 additional tips to help keep you, your business and your equipment safe.
+Here are six additional tips to help keep you, your business, and your equipment safe:

 • Keep regular backups of your important files.

-• Keep your operating system and software up to date with patches.
+• Keep your operating system and software updated with patches.

 • Review the access control settings on any network drives you have.